slowernews/wisdom-tldr/chapters/introduction.md

 -- Dale Carnegie [1888]*

 ### How to find happiness?

+> *"The secret of happiness is freedom and the secret of freedom is courage."
+-- Thucydides [-460]*

 Stop looking for happiness in the same place where you lost it.